Orinil/ReactCookBook/README.md

 # ReactCookBook

-This application serves as the final project for one of the subjects at Unicorn College in Prague.
+This application was a team project for Unicorn University in Prague.

-Application contains both Fronted and Backend part.
+Its purpose is to present/design a React web cook-book application (focusing on meat recipes).

+It is possible to add/edit/delete recipes and categories.
+Each recipe has its own photo and ingredients can be recalculated based on how many people will eat.
 # FRONTEND

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).